Syrian 'White Helmets' flee to Jordan with Israeli, Western help

 Syria and its Russian allies have launched an offensive on rebels in the sensitive southwestern border zone.

 Netanyahu said Trump, Canadian Prime Minister Justin Trudeau and others had spoken to him recently asking for help in extracting the White Helmets.
 “The lives of these people, who have saved lives, were now in danger.
-I therefore authorized their transfer via Israel to other countries as an important humanitarian gesture,” Netanyahu said.
+I therefore authorised their transfer via Israel to other countries as an important humanitarian gesture,” Netanyahu said.

 Trump did not mention the operation during a series of tweets on Sunday.